 The second test is not wholly without merit (allowing for the non-miraculous Providence of God), however.
 In the very nature of the case, the two tests worked in tandem: The only books which would be generally accepted among the churches would be those whose authorship was known and whose authors were either an apostle or a close associate.
 While certain individuals and/or congregations held some of the apocryphal books in high esteem, none of them ever received near general currency.
-Thus Unger noted: The apocryphal books of the N. T....have never claimed the faith of the Christian Church, excepting in a few and isolated instances.
+Thus Unger noted:

+The apocryphal books of the N. T....have never claimed the faith of the Christian Church, excepting in a few and isolated instances.
 There are over 100 of them, and it is doubtful whether one of them appeared before the 2nd century of our era.
 Most of them portray a much later date.
 They are valuable as an indication of the growth of thought and the rise of heresy in the age just subsequent to that of the apostles.
 None of them ever received the sanction of any ecclesiastical council.20

-Some of the early writers evaluated these works a follows: Both Irenaeus and Tertullian

-(late A.D.
-2nd cent.-early 3rd cent.) referred to the apocryphal books as noncanonical.21 Origen

-(early 3rd cent.) commented as follows:
+Some of the early writers evaluated these works as follows: Both Irenaeus and Tertullian (late A.D.
+2^{nd} cent.-early 3^{rd} cent.) referred to the apocryphal books as noncanonical.
+Origen (early 3^{rd} cent.) commented as follows:

-The church receives only four gospels; heretics have many, such as the gospel of the Egyptians, the gospel of Thomas, etc. These we read, that we may not seem to be ignorant to those who think they know something extraordinary, if they are acquainted with those things which are recorded in these books.22 know what those things are, of which they make such a boast.23
+The church receives only four gospels; heretics have many, such as the gospel of the Egyptians, the gospel of Thomas, etc. These we read, that we may not seem to be ignorant to those who think they know something extraordinary, if they are acquainted with those things which are recorded in these books.22